Business innovation: its many forms, and why it matters

 When it comes to business, does innovation (alone) matter, and what constitutes “business innovation” anyway?

-P.S. if someone asked me that question a few years ago, I would have answered with a resounding “HECK YEAH!”
+P.S.
+If someone had asked me that question a few years ago, I would have answered with a resounding “HECK YEAH!”

 However, since it is “now” (ahem, 2020), I would probably second guess because I’d mesh it in some unforgiving way with COVID-19, but NOT today!